BUYER RESOURCES

 Tacoma and its surrounding areas are made up of diverse neighborhoods with great schools, parks, dining, shopping and night life.
 Find out more in our neighborhood guides.

 Check out our blog for features on life in and around Tacoma.
-Each month we share things to do around town, or thoughtfully written stories about the people and places that make our community vibrant.
+Throughout the year we share things to do around town, or thoughtfully written stories about the people and places that make our community vibrant.

 From the Tacoma Blog

 Tacoma High 5 is our way to nudge you toward what we love about Tacoma.
 It’s a short list with a commitment to the local—it embraces the season, invites delight, encourages a spirit of exploration and some generosity as well.
-This month’s list includes Lunar New Year and monkeyshines, a delightfully pink dessert, a beloved shop in a new spot, ways to support immigrants and asylum seekers, and ideas for getting out to experience something new!
+This month’s list includes poetry, a parade, park work parties, dinner to your door, and a slice of cake to lift your spirits.

 Community Event